TheJumpCloud/jumpcloud-ADMU/ModuleChangelog.md

 * Wmic commands replaced with powershell equivalent options (thanks to [@willemkokke](https://github.com/willemkokke) for the suggestion)
 ```

+#### BUG FIXES:

+- Addressed an encoding issue with the PowerShellForGitHub module and the [invoke ADMU from agent](https://github.com/TheJumpCloud/jumpcloud-ADMU/wiki/advanced-deployment-scenarios) workflows.
+If the newest version of the module 0.16.1 is used the scripts will no longer throw an error regarding invalid JSON.

 ## 2.0.0

 Release Date: September 16, 2021